Below are detailed reviews of each product we tested, in ranked order.

 Price: Free (100 images/day) | Consistency: Excellent | Styles: Manga, Manhwa, Anime... | Best for: Serious webtoon and webcomic creators

 Dashtoon scored 8.6/10 in our evaluation.
 Its character consistency is the strongest we tested — custom model training preserves character features (eye color, scars, hairstyles) across hundreds of panels.
 The script-to-comic mode converts text into sequenced panels with appropriate framing.
 The editing suite includes inpainting, magic eraser, and auto-coloring for fixing individual panels.
+The company raised a $13M Series A from Peak XV (formerly Sequoia India) in August 2025, which has funded the publishing-platform buildout and the custom-model training pipeline.
 The main trade-off: free creators must publish exclusively on Dashtoon's reader app.
 Multi-platform distribution requires a paid arrangement with undisclosed pricing.

 Pros